murilodamarioo/github-favorites/README.md

 # Github Favorites
-Page to list your favorites devs on github
+Page to list your favorites developers on github

 ![Gitfav](github-favorites.png)